IlliaMan/PublishingPlatform/README.md

 The platform allows its users to create, manage and distribute written content.
 It incorporates features such as user profiles, article posting, the ability to follow/unfollow other users, and a feed of the most popular articles within the platform.

+## TO DO

+- Rewrite frontend using NextJS
+- Rewrite backend using microservice architecture
+- Deploy the project on Cloud (AWS)

 ## Screenshots

 ### Login Page